Karlundius/ku_lowapartment/README.md

 # ku_lowapartment

-Since many people liked my retexture of the midapartments, here is a free version for the lowapartments.
+Many people liked my retexture of the midapartments, here is a free version for the lowapartments.

 You need either a teleport script or (better) a housing script.
 I do not provide support to implement the shells in these scripts.